ez2torta/tvtxt/README.md

-# Leotele: Real-Time News Transcription & Scene Description
+# tvtxt: Real-Time News Transcription & Scene Description

-**Leotele** is a Python pipeline and webapp that performs real-time audio transcription and visual scene description from a live news video stream (Al Jazeera English).
+**tvtxt** is a Python pipeline and webapp that performs real-time audio transcription and visual scene description from a live news video stream (Al Jazeera English).
 It leverages cloud GPU infrastructure (Modal), state-of-the-art speech-to-text and vision-language models, Redis Cloud for state sharing, and provides a simple web frontend for live monitoring.

 ## Features